For professional development I read many marketing and writing blogs.

 Handwritten Thank You Notes Boost Your Business

 About now you may be thinking “Well that’s all good but my time is limited.
 What’s the return on investment (ROI) on handwritten thank you notes?
-And do they scale beyond the single recipient?”
+Do they scale beyond the single recipient?”

 Wufoo, an online form-building company, takes time every week to send handwritten thank you cards to customers.
 Customer Ops team leader Renee Morris reports that “out of the roughly 800 customers who received handwritten cards from us last year, 50% fewer folks left our product than those who did not receive cards.”